 <p>Ayako Rokkaku(1982-)</p>

-Born in 1982 in Tokyo.
+Born in 1982 in Tokyo and raised in Chiba.
 Based in Amsterdam, Berlin, Portugal, and Tokyo.
 Creates paintings featuring large eyed girl figures by applying paint directly with her fi ngers.
 Gained exposure after winning the Scout Prize at the Murakami Takashi-organized Geisai in 2006.
 Major solo exhibitions include Magic Hand: Ayako Rokkaku (Chiba Prefectural Museum of Art, 2020-21), Dreams in

 My Hand (Hangaram Art Museum, Seoul Arts Center, 2023), and ALL RIGHT BITE (Gallery Target, 2024).
 Group shows include The Pulse of Modernity (Powerlong Museum, 2021).
 Works are in collections including Museum Voorlinden, Powerlong Museum, and Chiba Prefectural Museum of Art.